sinamalakouti/sinamalakouti.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Sina is a Computer Science Ph.D student at the University of Pittsburgh under the supervision of [Prof. Adriana Kovashka](https://people.cs.pitt.edu/~kovashka/).
-Sina's research interests lie in computer vision, multimodal learning (e.g., vision-language models), and generative AI, aiming to build a more robust and generalizable system that can understand and reason about complex visual data.
-He is currently working on:
+I'm a final-year Computer Science Ph.D. candidate at the University of Pittsburgh, advised by [Prof. Adriana Kovashka](https://people.cs.pitt.edu/~kovashka/).

+My research interests are computer vision, multimodal learning, and foundational models (understanding and generative), aiming to build robust and generalizable systems that can understand and reason about complex visual data.
+During my Ph.D., I have interned at Apple, eBay, and Amazon.
+Prior to that, I received my B.S. in Software Engineering from Amirkabir University of Technology, specializing in Artificial Intelligence, where I received an outstanding student award and visited Johannes Gutenberg University in Mainz as a research intern.

+I'm currently working on the following problems, with research appearing in NeurIPS'25, CVPR'24, WACV'25, and BMVC'23:

 - Multimodal & abstract Reasoning: Multimodal Reasoning, compositional reasoning, and Diffusion Models.
 - Domain Robustness: Multimodal domain generalization, generalization across geographies, etc.
 - Generative AI: text-to-image, compositional generaiton and generalization.

+I'm currently on the job market and seeking research/applied research positions in both industry and academia (postdoc).

 Feel free to reach me at sem238 [AT] pitt [DOT] edu or siinamalakouti [AT] gmail [DOT] com

 ## Good News!
-- **[10.2025]** I received NeurIPS'25 Scholar Award, see you in San Diego, CA.
+- **[10.2025]** Received NeurIPS'25 Scholar Award

--  **[09.2025]** A paper was accepted to **NeurIPS'25** as a poster in San Diego, CA.
+- **[09.2025]** Paper accepted to **NeurIPS'25**

--  **[09.2025]** We will be presenting our paper [Role Bias in Text-to-Image Diffusion Models: Diagnosing and Mitigating Compositional Failures through Intermediate Decomposition](https://arxiv.org/abs/2503.10037) in the **CDEL Workshop ICCV 2025 as an oral**.
-See you in Honolulu!
+- **[09.2025]** Presenting [Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition](https://arxiv.org/abs/2503.10037) as an **oral** at CDEL Workshop, ICCV 2025

--  **[05.2025]** I passed my Ph.D.
-Proposal Exam on the topic of Compositional and Cultural Generalization in Discriminative and Generative Vision Foundational Models!
-Thanks to my amazing advisor, Dr. Adriana Kovashka, and my committee: Dr. Milos Hausckrecht, Dr. Xiang Lorraine Li, and Dr. Boqing Gong.
+- **[05.2025]** Passed Ph.D.
+Proposal Exam on Compositional and Cultural Generalization in Discriminative and Generative Vision Foundational Models.
+Thanks to my amazing advisor, Dr. Adriana Kovashka, and my committee: Dr. Milos Hausckrecht, Dr. Xiang Lorraine Li, and Dr. Boqing Gong
-- **[03.2025]** Our paper [Role Bias in Text-to-Image Diffusion Models: Diagnosing and Mitigating Compositional Failures through Intermediate Decomposition](https://arxiv.org/abs/2503.10037) is available on ArXiv.
--  **[02.2025]** Co-organizing a workshop [Demographic Diversity in Computer Vision](https://sites.google.com/view/cvpr-2025-demodiv/) in CVPR 2025 in Nashville.
+- **[02.2025]** Co-organizing [Demographic Diversity in Computer Vision](https://sites.google.com/view/cvpr-2025-demodiv/) workshop at CVPR 2025

--  **[01.2025]** I'll be participating in **WACV 2025 Doctoral Consortium**, see you in Tucson, AZ!
+- **[01.2025]** I'll be participating in **WACV 2025 Doctoral Consortium**
--  **[10.2024]** A paper was accepted to **WACV'25** in Tucson,AZ.
+-  **[10.2024]** A paper accepted to **WACV'25** in Tucson,AZ.
-- **[09.2024]** Received an [Outstanding Reviewer](https://eccv.ecva.net/Conferences/2024/Reviewers#all-outstanding-reviewers) award from ECCV'24, Milan, Italy
+- **[09.2024]** Received [Outstanding Reviewer](https://eccv.ecva.net/Conferences/2024/Reviewers#all-outstanding-reviewers) award from ECCV'24
-- **[09.2024]** Our paper [_Benchmarking VLMs’ Reasoning About Persuasive Atypical Images_](https://arxiv.org/abs/2409.10719) is available on ArXiv.
 -  **[Summer'24]** Joined Prime Video at Amazon as an Applied Scientist Intern in New York, NY.
--  **[04.2024]** A paper was accepted to **CVPR'2024** in Seattle.
+- **[04.2024]** A Paper accepted to **CVPR'24**
 -  **[04.2024]** I passed my Oral Ph.D.
 Comprehensive Exam!
--  **[08.2023]**  A paper accepted to **BMVC'23** in Aberdeen, Scotland.
+-  **[08.2023]**  A paper accepted to **BMVC'23**
--  **[Summer'23]** Joined Search and Monetization at eBay as an Applied Research Intern in San Jose, CA.
+-  **[Summer'23]** Joined eBay as an Applied Research Intern in San Jose, CA.
 -  **[Summer'22]** Joined Apple as a Computer Vision Intern in Cupertino, CA.

-## Prior and Current Experiences
-Before starting his PhD at Upitt, Sina defended his BSc in Software Engineering, focusing on Artificial Intelligence.
-During his BSc, Sina was an intern at Shahid Rajaei Hospital & Research Center under the supervision of [Dr. Mehrdad Oveisi](https://www.cs.ubc.ca/people/mehrdad-oveisi) and an undergraduate research intern at Johannes Gutenberg University, Mainz, Germany, supervised by [Prof. Stefan Kramer](https://www.datamining.informatik.uni-mainz.de/stefan-kramer/) and [Dr. Zahra Ahmadi](https://scholar.google.com/citations?user=QdQRYyAAAAAJ&hl=en) in the Summer of 2018.
-During his PhD, Sina spent three summers at Apple, eBay, and Amazon as research intern.